local-first-web/state/packages/cevitxe-signal-server/README.md

 #### `/connection/:remoteId`

-- I make a new connection to this endpoint, e.g. `wss://your.domain.com/connect/bbbb6666`.
+- I make a new connection to this endpoint, e.g. `wss://your.domain.com/connect/bbbb6666`. (`:remoteId` is their unique client identifier.)

-  - `:localId` is my unique ID, same as above
-  - `:remoteId` is theirs

--

 TODO: Clean up this API.